NEONScience/NEON-utilities/README.md

 NEON-utilities is a repository hosting packages and code for basic data handling for NEON data.
 It currently contains:

-1. neonUtilities: an R package for discovering, downloading, and working with NEON data files.
-This builds upon the deprecated pacakge, neonDataStackR.
+1. `neonUtilities`: an R package for discovering, downloading, and working with NEON data files.
+This builds upon the deprecated pacakge, `neonDataStackR`.
-2. neon-data-stacker-python: a Python script for combining the monthly files delivered by the NEON data portal into a single file for each table type.
+2. `neon-data-stacker-python`: a Python script for combining the monthly files delivered by the NEON data portal into a single file for each table type.
 This script is a prototype version and not for general use.
-It is being deprecated in favor of using the neonUtilities R package within Python.
+It is being deprecated in favor of using the `neonUtilities` R package within Python.

 <!-- ****** Usage ****** -->